 - When I pushed on his vertebrae on an exam, the only one that causes pain is L5-S1.

 So he’s telling me that this L5-S1 disc herniation is causing his problem.Learn about Regenexx procedures for bulging disc conditions.

 As I said above, his doctors were thrown for a loop when he didn’t respond to the epidural (which he shouldn’t have responded to because of the location of his L5-S1 disc herniation), but they were positively apoplectic when he started to get new pain going up to his ribs.
 Yet this was to be expected had they understood simple low back pain biomechanics.
 Let me explain.

 When you have an L5-S1 disc bulge or herniation, that irritates the local L5 or S1 spinal nerves.
 Some parts of these nerves go down the leg causing sciatica.
 However, other parts head back toward the spine and tell the local multifidus muscles what to do.
 These muscles are deep spinal stabilizers that are critical for keeping the spine bones aligned while you move.
-Long-term nerve irritation of those spinal nerves cause atrophy and shrinkage of the low back multifidus muscles (3) What happens next is predictable.
+Long-term nerve irritation of those spinal nerves cause atrophy and shrinkage of the low back multifidus muscles (3).
+What happens next is predictable.

 Once those multifidus muscles shrink and the L5 vertebra begins getting sloppy uncontrolled movement, the body kicks in the big low back muscles to try and tighten everything down.
 The goal is to provide rigidity to the whole system which stops some of the sloppy motion ta L5.
 Patients often feel this as a back spasm.
 However, these big muscles aren’t designed to stay tight for very long, so eventually, they get tired and their tendons get beat up causing a new problem called tendinopathy.

 Which big spine muscle was causing his problem?
-It’s called the iliocostalis pars lumborum as shown here.
+It’s called the iliocostalis pars lumborum as shown below.
 It goes from the pelvis to the back of the ribs.
 This is why he felt new pain developing from his back to the back part of his ribs.
 This was to be expected due to the multifidus atrophy that was clearly seen on his MRI, but not read out by the reading radiologist.
 This is why his doctors ordered a completely unnecessary thoracic MRI.

-How Do You Treat an L5-S1 Disc?
+How Do You Treat an L5-S1 Disc Herniation?

 This patient drove from Nebraska to our Colorado HQ to get answers that his local doctors didn’t have.
 What can we do differently?
-Let’s dig in.

-First, we no longer use high dose steroids for epidurals.
+First, we no longer use high-dose steroids for epidurals.
 Instead, we use the patient’s growth factors isolated from their blood platelets or what’s called platelet lysate (4).
 Why do we inject that epidural rather than high-dose steroids?
 The steroids damage local tissue, while platelet growth factors can help to repair tissue and they can also manage inflammation for longer.
 See my video below:

 The upshot?
-At the end of the day, this patient has a typical L5-S1 disc problem that presented the normal way, but because it’s in a little atypical position (under the PLL ligament) he didn’t respond to epidural injections.
+At the end of the day, this patient has a typical L5-S1 disc problem that presented the normal way, but because it’s in a little atypical position, under the PLL ligament, he didn’t respond to epidural injections.
 That led his physicians on a wild goose chase because they never listened to him long enough for him to tell them what was wrong.
 They also lacked the experience to see how his problem was developing and how to treat it with regenerative medicine techniques.

 (1) Appel B. Nomenclature and classification of lumbar disc pathology.
 Neuroradiology.
-2001 Dec;43(12):1124-5. https://www.spine.org/Portals/0/Assets/Downloads/ResearchClinicalCare/Nomenclature.pdf
+2001 Dec;43(12):1124-5. doi:10.1097/00007632-200103010-00006

 (2) Pena E, Moroz L, Singh D. Lumbar Epidural Steroid Injections.
 JBJS Essent Surg Tech.
-2016;6(3):e25.
-Published 2016 Jul 13. doi:10.2106/JBJS.ST.O.00058
+2016;6(3):e25. doi:10.2106/JBJS.ST.O.00058

-(3) Freeman MD1, Woodham MA, Woodham AW.
+(3) Freeman MD, Woodham MA, Woodham AW.
 The role of the lumbar multifidus in chronic low back pain: a review.
-PM R. 2010 Feb;2(2):142-6; quiz 1 p following 167. doi:10.1016/j.pmrj.2009.11.006.
+PM R. 2010 Feb;2(2):142-6. doi:10.1016/j.pmrj.2009.11.006

 (4) Centeno C, Markle J, Dodson E, et al. The use of lumbar epidural injection of platelet lysate for treatment of radicular pain.
 J Exp Orthop.
 2017;4(1):38. doi:10.1186/s40634-017-0113-5